 Is this what I set out to do in life?
 It's hard to say.
 I remember choosing my undergrad course based on a lecture I attended with a friend!
 But human behaviour and functioning is fascinating.
 What drives us and why we do what we do.
 And now I’m here, using this knowledge to help people improve their lives.

-I am delighted to join the Advisory Board for Headtorch.
+I am delighted to be Clinical Director for Headtorch.
 Anything that helps spread understanding and compassion for those whose lives are more challenging or who face struggles with their mental health is something I believe in.

 To maintain my own mental health I like to get out on the ice rink as much as possible to spin, jump and skate myself to calm or officiate at competitions to give back to the sport that has given so much.
 I can also be found reading, watching Netflix, doing a bit of Mindfulness or seeing friends and family.